vinview/vinview.github.io/_pages/about.md

 In 2007, I joined 'Siemens India Pvt Ltd, Bangalore' as Build & Release engineer.
 Here I got more exposure on the build and releases *processes* for multiple products (Legacy as well as new product developement).
 Along with Version Control Management & processes associated with it, I also got an opportunity improve my scripting skill (especially in Perl).
+I started using Jenkins in 2008/2009 time only, that time it was very prmitive especially for non Java projects.
+Back then, it was called as Hudson.